BeauJoh/thesis/source/11-chapter-3-ode.md

 The rationale for the latter is to survey the range of applications over a diverse set of HPC accelerators across increasing amounts of work, which allows for a deeper analysis of the memory subsystem on each of these devices.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across diverse architectures.
 Results and analysis are reported for eight benchmark codes on a diverse set of architectures -- three Intel CPUs, five Nvidia GPUs, six AMD GPUs and a Xeon Phi.
+This Chapter is based off our publication in the Proceedings of the 47th International Conference on Parallel Processing Companion, ICPP 2018 [@johnston18opendwarfs].

 <!-- The corresponding analysis directly addresses the sub-question around: *Does problem size affect the optimality of a dwarf and its suitability for an accelerator type?* -->